g1mv/density/README.md

 It's immediately obvious that RLE performs much worse with 4-symbol work units in our example.

 That is why DENSITY's algorithms were designed from scratch.
-They have to alleviate for 4-byte work units while still providing great speed.
+They have to alleviate for 4-byte work units and still provide great speed.

-Because what's the point of having 4-times less processing if your processing takes 4 times as long ?
-Well ... there's none.
-Zero.
-Nada !

-But the good news is, that's not the case, and that's one of the reasons DENSITY is so fast.

 **Speed pedigree traits**